-Pediatric Chinese medicine uses other traditional treatments to treat children such as lifestyle and diet, cupping, gua sha, and tui na in addition to acupuncture.
+Pediatric Chinese medicine uses other traditional treatments to treat children such as lifestyle and diet, ear seeds, cupping, gua sha, and tui na in addition to acupuncture.

 Children respond well to acupuncture, as they have a more ‘clean slate’ of a health foundation to work with, as they don’t have the life length and health history that adults possess.
 They are also full of Qi, so the needles do not need to be retained.
 A simple insertion and withdrawal is the most needling that children under age 10 require.
 For children under 5, the most effective treatment is tui na, a traditional Chinese massage therapy.

 Small black seeds of cow-herb are secured with a piece of tape over specific acupressure points.
 The seeds stimulate these points with mild pressure.
 This therapy is especially suitable for children and adults who are not comfortable with needles.